Sweet Adelines International competition: Highest regional score by region

-The highest score ever achieved in each individual region's competition as of 2019 are as follows:
+The highest score ever achieved in each individual region's competition as of 2019, are as follows:

 Rising Star

-This quartet competition, also known as the Young Women in Harmony (YWIH) competition, is open to women under 25 years old.
+This quartet competition, also known as the Young Women in Harmony (YWIH) competition, is open to women 25 years old and younger.

 Initially run as part of SAI's annual "International Education Symposium", from 2009 the competition was held as part of the international convention week.
 However, in 2013 it was decided to return to operating the competition separately due to the expense and scheduling difficulty of fitting in with the other convention events.
-The event was not run that year and from 2014 is held in conjunction with a regional competition.
+The event was not run that year and from 2014 has been held at various events, from regional events, to other educational events like the International Education Symposium and Queens' College.

-Though it follows a simplified version of the main quartet competition scoring system, the YWIH the scoring system has changed several times – both in the potential maximum score and the strictness of the grading:
+Though it follows a simplified version of the main quartet competition scoring system, the YWIH scoring system has changed several times – both in the potential maximum score and the strictness of the grading: